 Conventional Windows and Frames including Operable Aluminum or Vinyl Clad Windows

-Class 3 Primary Building Materials as a total sum will comprise of a minimum of 30% of the total exterior wall surface area on Class 3 building walls.
-Architectural Pre-cast Wall Panels will be considered as a primary material provided that a Brick or similar Architectural Stone is precast into the panel meeting the minimum of 30% of the building wall surface area.
-Class 3 Materials as defined in this Section shall only be allowed on 2nd to 4th Floor Level Exterior Walls.
-The 2nd to 4th Level exterior wall surface is defined from the 2nd Level Floor line to the top of the upper most floor wall for buildings with flat roofs or to the uppermost level soffit or fascia line for buildings with sloped roofs.
+Class 3 Primary Building Materials as a total sum will comprise of a minimum of 25% of the total exterior wall surface area on Class 3 building walls.
+Architectural Pre-cast Wall Panels will be considered as a primary material provided that a Brick or similar Architectural Stone is precast into the panel meeting the minimum of 25% of the building wall surface area.
+Class 3 Materials as defined in this Section shall only be allowed on 2nd to 5th Floor Level Exterior Walls.
+The 2nd to 5th Level exterior wall surface is defined from the 2nd Level Floor line to the top of the upper most floor exterior wall , excluding parapet walls and decorative trim and cornices, for buildings with flat roofs or to the uppermost level soffit or fascia line for buildings with sloped roofs.

-Class 4 – Accent Materials – 2nd to 4th Floors
+Class 4 – Accent Materials – 2nd to 5th Floors